 If you’re looking for a financial advisor, the search can be frustrating.
 After all, the financial services industry is not extremely transparent, and it can be difficult to understand all the different arrangements and affiliations.
 But SmartAsset is here to help.
 We did all the initial hard-lifting and found the top qualified financial advisors located in Claremont, California.
-You can also use our financial advisor matching tool, which connects you with up to three local financial advisors.
+You can also use our financial advisor matching tool, which connects you with up to three financial advisors who serve your area.

 Find a Fiduciary Financial AdvisorWe match more than 50,000 people with financial advisors per month.
 Get connected to an advisor that serves your area today.